 - Amazon’s promotional tools and newer advertising tools are many and perform with dynamic differences.

-- Try to gain an understanding of how certain advertising products and promotional tools work for your brand BEFORE Holiday shopping season and understand their impact to your business and your margins.
+- Gain an understanding of how certain advertising products and promotional tools work for your brand BEFORE Holiday shopping season.
+Be sure to also understand their impact to your business and your margins.
 Prime Day or other Seasonal shopping days for your business are great test beds.
 Use that knowledge and collect data to prepare your advertising for the Holidays.

 Tip 3) Know Amazon Promotions

-A big advantage of Amazon promotions, especially coupons and multi-item discounts, is that they can be enabled and go live within a few hours unlike some of the deals that had a submission deadline in September and were available only to select brands and sellers.
+A big advantage of Amazon promotions, especially coupons and multi-item discounts, is that you can enable them to go live within a few hours, unlike some of the deals that had a submission deadline in September, and were available only to select brands and Amazon Sellers.

-Promotions can also help increase organic sales vs ad sales and because they positively impact conversion rate they can help (substantially) improve advertising performance metrics.
+Promotions can also help increase organic sales vs ad sales.
+Since they positively impact conversion rate they can help improve advertising performance metrics.

 Because coupons show a banner next to your item on the Amazon category pages and search pages, they standout and increase click-through rate.
-Because customers are getting or are at least perceived to be getting a better price (people love a deal) they increase conversion rate.
-Unlike advertising you don’t pay for click on your item if it is running a coupon, you just pay $.60 if the coupon is redeemed.
+Because customers are getting a better price (people love a deal) they increase conversion rate.
+Unlike advertising you don’t pay for click on your item if it is running a coupon.
+You just pay $.60 if the coupon is redeemed.
 One small downside of coupons is reporting.
-Amazon shows the number of times a coupon is “clipped” which means the customer added the item to their cart and applied the coupon but did not checkout.
+Amazon shows the number of times a coupon is “clipped” – IE, the customer added the item to their cart, applied the coupon, but didn’t checkout.
 Amazon also shows the number of redemptions.
 We expect reporting on coupons to improve over time.

-Giving customers an incentive to buy more than 1 item from your catalog is a great strategy that can help improve channel margin and increase order conversion.
-You can configure the discount to give customers a discount on just the additional item or off the entire order and both are a great way to drive-up average order value.
+Offering an incentive to buy 1+ item is a great strategy to improve channel margin and increase order conversion.
+You can configure it to give customers a discount on just the additional item or off the entire order.
+BOTH are a great way to drive-up average order value.

 Tip 4) Improve Your Product Photos

-Because customers shop visually, especially on mobile (the fastest growing segment of Amazon sales), the importance of good product photos that show off the uniqueness and quality of your products cannot be overstated.
-Too many good products fail to compete simply because they aren’t represented well by their product photos.
+Because customers shop visually, especially on mobile, the importance of good product photos that show off the uniqueness and quality of your products cannot be overstated.
+Too many good products fail to compete simply because their product photos are sub-par.

 - Quality is king!
 Beyond ensuring a white background on your main photo and ensuring the product fills 85% of the image, you should have a minimum of 1000 pixels on each side, ideally 4K x 4K, up to 10MB per photo